Workplace Violence Lawyer Toronto

 Are you an employer who wants to prevent claims of workplace violence?

 The Ontario government recently created additional obligations for employers related to the prevention of workplace violence.
 Violence in the workplace may arise from a number of predisposing factors such as the nature of the workplace, the type of work, and the conditions of work.
 The first step for employers is to have a customized workplace violence policy in place.
 Employers must also ensure that their employees receive instruction on workplace violence policies and programs.

 It is not enough to have an off-the-shelf policy in place.
 Each employer has the obligation to assess their workplace’s risk of violence due to the nature of the work performed there, and the location and layout of their workplace.
 Based on this assessment, your workplace violence policy should be customized to prevent violence in your workplace.
 Employers must also reassess the risks of workplace as often as is necessary to ensure that their policies and programs continue to be adequate in preventing workplace violence.

 You want a lawyer who knows workplace violence laws and who will enforce your right to a violence-free workplace – call Whitten & Lublin Employment & Labour Lawyers at 416-640-2667.
-We are ranked the #1 Most Recommended Employment Law Firm in the GTA and have worked with countless individuals to prevent and remedy issues related to workplace violence.
+We are one of the Most Recommended Employment Law Firms in the GTA and have worked with countless individuals to prevent and remedy issues related to workplace violence.